Kareadita/Kavita/README.md

 - [ ] And so much [more...](https://github.com/Kareadita/Kavita/projects)

-# How to contribute
-- Ensure you've cloned Kavita-webui.
-You should have Projects/Kavita and Projects/Kavita-webui
-- In Kavita-webui, run ng serve.
-This will start the webserver on localhost:4200
-- Run API project in Kavita, this will start the backend on localhost:5000

-## Deploy local build
-- Run build.sh and pass the Runtime Identifier for your OS or just build.sh for all supported RIDs.

 ## How to install
 - Unzip the archive for your target OS
 - Place in a directory that is writable.
 If on windows, do not place in Program Files